Default Git Branch Name with Learn Enough and the Rails Tutorial

 - Go to github.com/settings/repositories.

-- Select the field with the default name
+- Confirm that the default name appears as

 main